Charlieee1/Boxel-3d-Mods/Boxel 3d Levels.md

 Download: [Discord](https://cdn.discordapp.com/attachments/933865169182949417/1226900812496769124/Kackiest_Kacky_-1.json?ex=662bb96c&is=662a67ec&hm=ee89f245933032c1bd93ef5431f038a236b94b5fab2591f25d3cea3f72c65941&)
 Curator's notes:
 As the very first kackiest kacky map, this level set the standard for future kacky levels.
 It also introduced a new fancy endscreen that would become the standard for most kacky levels.
 The first obstacle is much harder than the rest of the level.
+IMPORTANT: To verify this level, players must submit a recording, and using checkpoint respawn is BANNED from use in this level.
 Curator's description:
 ```Hard.```
 ### Kackiest Kacky #-2